typelevel/cats-effect/docs/tutorial.md

 repo](https://github.com/lrodero/cats-effect-tutorial/tree/series/3.x) includes
 all the software that will be developed during this tutorial (branch `series/3.x`).
 It uses `sbt` as the build tool.
-To ease coding, compiling and running the code snippets in this tutorial it is recommended to use the same `build.sbt`, or at least one with the same dependencies and compilation options:
+To ease coding, compiling and running the code snippets in this tutorial, it is recommended to use the same `build.sbt`, or at least one with the same dependencies and compilation options:

 ```scala